Geotechnical Laboratory Overview

 - Compaction testing

-- Automated data collection system development and installation
+- Automated data collection system installation and monitoring

 - Large- and small-scale load tests for structural foundations

 - Quality assurance